 EDUCATIONAL PHILOSOPHY & VALUES

-DISCOVERY: Student's imaginations are kindled with play, story, and song.
+EDUCATION: From basic forest ecology and natural sciences to handcrafts and primitive skills, student's minds and imaginations are kindled with play, story, and song.
 Every day is infused with sensory exploration and wonder, ever-changing with each season.
-The curriculum fosters a range of benefits through an emphasis on the social and emotional aspects of learning and learner-interest led approaches, the development of pre-reading and pre-STEAM skills.
+The curriculum also fosters a range of benefits through an emphasis on the social and emotional aspects of learning and learner-interest led approaches, the development of pre-reading and pre-STEAM skills.

-EXPLORATION: Kids are meant to move, not sit still in a classroom.
-We encourage their bodies to roam, ramble and run freely around variable and uneven surfaces, building essential physical skill and awareness.
+DISCOVERY: Kids are meant to move, not sit still in a classroom.
+We encourage their growing bodies to roam, ramble and run freely around variable and uneven surfaces, building essential motor skills and awareness.
 They are always given choices in their expression and encouraged to emote themselves physically with clear and loving boundaries.

 CONNECTION: In a mixed-age setting, young children’s innate fascination with the natural world is nurtured so that they can adopt an early appreciation for our planet and their role in it.
 Emotions and spirits are nourished by their developing relationships with both themselves and each other, so that they are supported and able to flourish and thrive into their best whole selves.